juliaolivieri/COMP_162_2025/L15_python_intro/classwork13.md

 1. **(CW) How many penguins of each species are in the datset?**
 1. How many penguins are from each island in the dataset?

+Please upload the .ipynb file for your submission.